Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 - **The *response*** is the dependent variable we wish to model based on some set of predictors

-- **The *predictor(s)*** is the independent variable, or variables, that we wish to model as a linear combination of the response (this is usually what we are interested in for statiatical inference and hypothesis testing)
+- **The *predictor(s)*** is the independent variable, or variables, that we wish to model as a linear combination of the response (this is usually what we are interested in for statistical inference and hypothesis testing)

 - **The *error*** component represents the information not explained by the model, and exists since we know that no set of predictors will perfectly explain the response variable.
 These are often referred to as the *residuals* of the model.